boolangery/py-lua-style/README.rst

     --break-if                      Break mono-line if statement
-    --break-while                   In while and repeat statement, ensure newline after "do" or "repeat" and before "end" or "until" keyword --force-call-spaces             Force spaces before opening parenthesis in function call [0]
+    --break-while                   In while and repeat statement, ensure newline after "do" or "repeat" and before "end" or "until" keyword --break-all                     Enable --break-if --break-for and --break-while and before "end" or "until" keyword
+    --force-call-spaces             Force spaces before opening parenthesis in function call [0]
     --call-spaces-size=N            If --force-call-spaces is enabled, configure the